 New Car Prices Remain High

-Kelley Blue Book (KBB), owned by Cox, reported in November that new-vehicle prices averaged $48,623.
+Kelley Blue Book, owned by Cox, reported in November that new-vehicle prices averaged $48,623.
 Only one new model, the Mitsubishi Mirage, is available for less than $20,000.
 The good news for consumers is that discount incentives for buyers have increased 60 percent from 2023, to an average of 7.7 percent of the transaction price as of October.Despite the high new car prices, according to Cox, increased consumer enthusiasm for buying a new car has reached a three-and-a-half-year high now that the presidential election has concluded.
-Its Index of Consumer Sentiment increased by 1.4 percent in October, and was up 4.6 percent in November.
+Its Index of Consumer Sentiment increased by 1.4 percent in October and was up 4.6 percent in November.

 “There’s a lot of opposite thinking going on right now because the concern for the U.S. economy was such a big deal this election.
 Then we see that Black Friday spending was at record levels.
-You have to wonder where the consumer’s head is at the moment,” long-time auto analyst David Zoia told The Epoch Times.
+You have to wonder where the consumer’s head is at the moment,” longtime auto analyst David Zoia told The Epoch Times.

 Surging Inventory Raises Concerns for Automakers

-Some also worry that while good for consumers, the rising tide of new car inventory is actually shining a spotlight on current auto manufacturer struggles.However, according to Rick Wainschel, vice president of data and analytics at Cloud Theory, this factor is surprisingly not causing an immediate drop in consumer prices.
+Some also worry that although it’s good for consumers, the rising tide of new car inventory is actually shining a spotlight on current auto manufacturer struggles.However, according to Rick Wainschel, vice president of data and analytics at Cloud Theory, this factor is surprisingly not causing an immediate drop in consumer prices.

 He said one reason for the high inventory is that the timeline for consumers to purchase a car has gotten longer.